Be comfortable in your own skin.

 - Considerable fear and avoidance of being with strangers

 - Excessive worry that others will see or know you are anxious

 - Do not like being introduced to people

 - Avoid calling attention to self in school, raising hand in class

-- Fear being called on or asked a question in a group
+- Fear being called on or asked a question in a group or meeting

 - Mind may go blank when feeling anxious